top of page

 2022-11 BreatheLifePT-582.jpg

-We recommend Pelvic Therapy if you experience or have a history of:
+We recommend Pelvic Therapy for prolapse if you experience or have a history of:

 • vaginal pressure or bulging